soumbane/SelfDistillSeg/README.md

 * PyTorch >= 1.12
 * [torchmanager](https://github.com/kisonho/torchmanager) >= 1.0.6
 * [Monai](https://monai.io/) >= 0.9.0
-* See requirements.txt (All of them are not required)

 ## Get Started
 The following steps are required to replicate our work: